ntnu-arl/graph_eqa/README.md

 ./docker/docker_build_with_habitat.sh
 ```

 If you have a reasonably fast internet connection, it may be faster for you to just pull the image directly from Docker hub.
+It is around 30 GB.

 ```bash
 docker pull blakerbuchanan/grapheqa_for_habitat:0.0.1
 ```

-The following script will run a container:
+The following script will instantiate a container based on that image:

 ```bash
 ./docker/docker_run_habitat.sh